Oblomov/clinfo/README.md

 style='float: right'>

 Building requires an OpenCL SDK (or at least OpenCL headers and development files), and the standard build environment for the platform.
-No special build system is used (autotools, CMake, meson, ninja, etc), as I feel it would be overengineering for such a simple program.
+No special build system is used (autotools, CMake, meson, ninja, etc), as I feel adding more dependencies for such a simple program would be excessive.
 Simply running `make` at the project root should work.

 ## Windows support